wasp-lang/wasp/web/docs/auth/email.md

 To support e-mail verification and password reset flows, we need an e-mail sender.
 Luckily, Wasp supports several email providers out of the box.

-We'll use SendGrid in this guide to send our e-mails.
-You can use any of the supported email providers.
+We'll use the `Dummy` provider to speed up the setup.
+It just logs the emails to the console instead of sending them.
+You can use any of the [supported email providers](../advanced/email#providers).

-To set up SendGrid to send emails, we will add the following to our `main.wasp` file:
+To set up the `Dummy` provider to send emails, add the following to the `main.wasp` file:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">